biothings/biothings_explorer/docs/README-useful-info-for-devs.md

 ## BTE development guidelines

-* install from bte-trapi-workspace
-* name branches in different repos the same if they're part of the same feature update
+### Getting started
+* install from [bte-trapi-workspace](https://github.com/biothings/bte-trapi-workspace#bte-trapi-workspace).
+You may need to run `npm i` twice (first time will have an error).
 * [vocab](https://github.com/biothings/BioThings_Explorer_TRAPI/issues/379#issuecomment-1068057622) (expand the table in the linked comment)
 * diagram of what happens during a query in the [README](https://github.com/biothings/BioThings_Explorer_TRAPI#trapi-api-implementation) of BTE's main repo

+### Policies
+* name branches in different repos the same if they're part of the same feature update

+### Running BTE

+* To get console logs in close-to-real-time, you can use `USE_THREADING=false npm start` to run your local instance

 ## BTE links